FAQs About Orthodontics

 What is phase II orthodontic treatment?

 A: Sixteen new permanent teeth will have erupted between the age of 10 to 12 years old.
 At approximately age 12 Drs.
 Savage, Sabol & Visser will recommend complete diagnostic records to determine the extent, method, and costs of Phase II treatment.
 The extent of Phase II treatment can range from new retainers up to full braces for one to two years to finish correction of the bite problem following a Phase I treatment.

 What is surgical orthodontics (orthognathic surgery)?

 A: Surgical orthodontics are recommended for adult patients and some teenagers with severe skeletal deformities.
 Sometimes the jaw position is so far off from normal that conventional orthodontic care cannot correct the skeletal deformity.
 Surgical orthodontics is done in combination with full orthodontic appliances.
 Surgery of the jaw structure usually occurs during the middle of comprehensive orthodontic treatment approximately one year after the braces are applied to the teeth.

 If you live in Virginia Beach, Norfolk, Chesapeake or Virginia’s eastern shore, and are considering orthodontics, the doctors at Savage, Sabol, & Visser Orthodontics provide state-of-the-art orthodontic treatment to create a fantastic and bright smile.
+Our patients can start treatment for as little as $99 with low monthly payments.
 Contact us to schedule a complimentary consultation.